coder/websocket/README.md

 which results in awkward control flow.
 With nhooyr/websocket you use the Ping method on the Conn that sends a ping and also waits for the pong, though you must be reading from the connection for the pong to be read.

+Additionally, nhooyr.io/websocket can compile to [WASM](https://godoc.org/nhooyr.io/websocket#hdr-WASM) for the browser.

 In terms of performance, the differences mostly depend on your application code. nhooyr/websocket reuses message buffers out of the box if you use the wsjson and wspb subpackages.